Skip To Main Content

 Disciplinary Authority

-Other school personnel shall be granted disciplinary authority by the Superintendent on a case-by-case basis based on the nature and scope of the employee’s duties.
+Other school personnel shall be granted disciplinary authority by the Superintendent on a case-by-case basis based on the nature and scope of the employee's duties.
 Personnel granted such authority shall be required to comply with this policy and any disciplinary authority limits established by regulations.
-Employees unauthorized to administer student discipline shall report student misconduct to the appropriate school authority.
+Employees unauthorized to administer learner discipline shall report learner misconduct to the appropriate school authority.

 Any district employee who acts outside the scope of his/her assigned level of disciplinary authority may be subject to disciplinary action, including but not limited to, discharge from/termination of employment in accordance with law and/or the negotiated agreement.